 At this time we ask our children to come forward and as they do they collect our offering before listening to a story just for them.
 The money collect is put into a scholarship fund that helps kids attend Appalachian Christian Academy, a K-8 school operated by our local church.

 We now get into the Word with someone reading the scripture and our sermon time.
 Our pastor also preaches at the Richmond Seventh-day Adventist Church.
-He is normally here on the third and fourth Sabbaths of the month.
+He is normally here on the first and third Sabbaths of the month.
 When he is not here we have a guest speaker.
 It is just a talk, designed around a relevant topic using biblical references with practical application.
 The talk might incorporate a creative element such as drama or multi-media.

 A prayer will follow the sermon and there is usually music while people exit after the service.